Frequently Asked Questions

 In addition to treatment reminders, RID®text support also provides you with useful treatment tips and links to helpful videos to help make the most of your lice elimination with RID®.

-*A second treatment is necessary to kill any unhatched eggs.
+*A second treatment is necessary to kill any newly hatched lice.
 Click here to learn more about the lice lifecycle.

 When you sign up for treatment reminders, you will receive text messages designed to help remind you when your second treatment is due.
 This can help keep you on track and ensure that you don’t miss your second* treatment.